South Asian Legal Clinic

 Providing free legal advice and possible ongoing assistance.

-You will get a 30 minute session for legal advice and summary at no-cost.
-And, you may also qualify for additional legal services.
+You will get an appointment for legal advice at no-cost.
+You may also qualify for additional legal services.

 Our lawyers provide low-barrier and culturally sensitive legal support for low-income South Asian families.